ThomasPSpargo/adpenetrance/README.md

 * This function is dependent upon the main `adpenetrance` function and subfunctions, and subfunctions within the `subfunctions/` directory - each of these dependencies are automatically retrieved from GitHub when running `simADPenetrance.R`.
 * It is also dependent upon the R packages `ggplot2`, `plyr`, `reshape2`, which must be installed and loaded by the user.

-#### subfunctions/
+#### approach_validation/

-* This directory contains several functions which are utilised internally when running `adpenetrance` or `simADPenetrance`.
+This directory contains scripts utilised as part of validation for this approach to penetrance calculation.

-* Details regarding each function are providied within, and in the repository [wiki](https://github.com/ThomasPSpargo/adpenetrance/wiki).
+Please refer to the README documentation within the `approach_validation/` directory which describes the contents and validation steps taken.

 #### case_studies/

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __case_data.csv__